+This step size is compared against other standard step size schemes in Appendix~C.1 of \citet{applegate2021practical}.

-\paragraph{Adaptive restarts.} In PDLP, we adaptively restart the PDHG algorithm in each outer iteration.
-The key quantity to our restarts at the $n$-th outer iteration is the normalized duality gap at $z$ which for any radius $r \in (0,\infty)$ is defined by
+\paragraph{Adaptive restarts.} In PDLP, we adaptively restart the PDHG algorithm at each outer iteration.
+To decide when to restart at the $n$th outer iteration we use the normalized duality gap at $z$, which for any radius $r \in (0,\infty)$, is defined by